Air Traffic Controllers Career

 Controllers must be able to understand complex situations and review important information and provide pilots with an appropriate solution.

 Most air traffic controllers work full time, and some must work additional hours.
 Because most control towers and route centers operate around the clock, controllers rotate shifts between day, evening, and night.
 Controllers also work weekend and holiday shifts.

 Some Job Titles

 Airport Control Operator, Control Tower Radio Operator, Flight Control Tower Operator, Air Traffic Control Specialist (ATCS), Air Traffic Controller, Certified Professional Controller (CPC), Air Traffic Controller (Enroute Option), Air Traffic Controller (Tower Option)

 Where to study

-To work as Air Traffic Controller you may need a diploma / degree in electronics and communication or a related field.
-Different countries may have different sets training requirements.
+To work as Air Traffic Controller (ATC) you may need a diploma / degree in electronics and communication or a related field.
+Different countries may have different sets of training requirements.
 To find a suitable study programme go to University Hub